 Georgia Homestead Laws

-Learn more about Georgia homestead laws in the table below.
+Learn more about Georgia homestead laws in brief via the table or read more in the article below.
 See Bankruptcy Exemptions: Chapter 7 for additional details.

 |Max.
 Property Value That May Be Designated 'Homestead'||$10,000|